 On October 13, 1977, the band departed on a tour in their old plane to support and promote their new album.
-A plane which had problems the previous year.
+A plane that had problems the previous year.
 On October 19, they performed a concert in Greenville, the last song they performed being “Free Bird.”

-Three days after the release of Street Survivors and five dates into their highest selling tour, tragedy happened.
+Three days after the release of Street Survivors and five dates into their highest selling tour, a tragedy happened.
 On October 20, 1977, the band and the crew members were flying from Greenville, South Carolina to Baton Rouge, Louisiana when their plane crashed outside of Gillsburg in Mississippi.

 Both Cassie and Steve Gaines lost their lives in the crash as well as Ronnie Van Zant.
-Assistant road manager Dean Kilpatrick, the pilot and co-pilot Walter McCreary and William Gray also died.
+Assistant road manager Dean Kilpatrick, the pilot, and co-pilot Walter McCreary and William Gray also died.